 The Characters & Their Stories

-Catherine Cawood (Sarah Lancashire) is the head of a small Yorkshire police force in a town called Happy Valley.
+Catherine Cawood (Sarah Lancashire) is the head of a small Yorkshire police force in an area ironically called Happy Valley.
 Happy Valley is riddled with drug problems.

 In a conversation with her ex husband (Derek Riddell) Catherine learns that Tommy Lee Royce has been released from prison.